Being alone and learning to self-soothe.

 Chewing gum and boiled sweets can help to ground us because they give us something consistent to focus on.
-Small studies have shown that chewing gum can actually help us to reduce our anxiety levels at times of high-stress.
+Small studies have shown that chewing gum can actually help us to reduce our anxiety levels at times of high stress.
 Boiled sweets can often remind us of simpler times; the taste and sensation of sucking on them can help to take us back to those times.

 6. USE WARMTH

 Having something warm can help us to feel calm.
 It can help us to relax.
-A warm drink (particularly if it’s caffeine-free), a warm bath, a heat pack, or a hot water bottle can all help us to feel warm, cosy, and calm.
+A warm drink (particularly if it’s caffeine-free), a warm bath, a heat pack, or a hot water bottle can all help us to feel warm, cozy, and calm.

 7. STROKE A PET

 Pets can be soothing.
-Stroking, or playing with a pet, can help us to focus on something outside of ourselves and take us away from whatever is going on in our head.
+Stroking, or playing with a pet, can help us to focus on something outside of ourselves and take us away from whatever is going on in our heads.
 Stroking a pet, and feeling their warmth and the texture of their fur can help to lower our levels of anxiety.
-If we don’t have a pet, there are other ways we can get our animal fix such as offering to look after a friend’s pet, using something such as ‘borrow my doggy‘, volunteering at an animal shelter, or visiting a cat café.
+If we don’t have a pet, there are other ways we can get our animal fix, such as offering to look after a friend’s pet, using something such as ‘borrow my doggy‘, volunteering at an animal shelter, or visiting a cat café.

 8. USE APPS